 \bcl Both $(-1)$-curves of $F$ intersect $\E$.\ecl

 Let $C_1$ and $C_2$ be the $(-1)$-curves of $F$.
-They are unique $S_0$-components of $F$ because $\sigma(F)=2$.
+They are unique $S_0$-components of $F$, because $\sigma(F)\leq 2$.
 Now $D_h$ consists of two $1$-sections, which can intersect $F$ only in components of multiplicity one.
-Suppose one of $C_i$'s, say $C_2$, does not intersect $\E$.
-Then $D_v\neq 0$, because $C_2$ has to intersect some component of $F$.
-As in (1) we make a connected sequence of blowdowns starting from $C_2$ until there is only one $(-1)$-curve left, we denote the image of $F$ by $F'$.
+Suppose one of $C_i$'s, say $C_2$, does not meet $\E$.
+Then $D_v\neq 0$, because $C_2$ meets some component of $F$.
+As in the proof of Claim $1$ we make a connected sequence of blowdowns starting from $C_2$ until there is only one $(-1)$-curve left, we denote the image of $F$ by $F'$.
 Again in this process we do not touch $C_1+\E$, so we can write $\un F'-C_1=D'+\E$, where $D'$ is the image of $D_v$.
 Since $D'$ intersects the image of $D_h$, it contains a component of multiplicity one.
 It follows that $\E$ is a chain, a contradiction.

 \bcl There are no $D$-components in $F$.\ecl